 Skydiving is not a physically demanding sport, however you must be in good health.
-AFF students must have enough upper body strength to pull down on the steering toggles to arm extension to flare the parachute while landing.
-For most people this is not a problem.
 If you are concerned about health questions, we strongly advise you to consult a physician before engaging in skydiving activities.

 Yes, we have special goggles for you to wear over your glasses or contact lenses.

 Dress comfortably for whatever weather we are experiencing the day of your jump.
-AFF students will wear a jumpsuit over their clothing.
-Jumpsuits are optional for tandem students.
+Jump pants are optional for tandem students.
 Lace-up type shoes are required for any jump that you do.
 Tennis shoes are ideal.
 No sandals, open-toed or slip-on shoes, no collared shirts or button-ups.

-Anytime, even the day before, for the AFF course.
-Because the tandem jumps are set for specific times, the earlier you call the better chance you have of getting the particular time that you want.
-We have a large staff and a large jump plane so we can accommodate a lot of people in one day.
-Generally, one hour is set aside for up to 8 people.
+Tandem jumps are set for specific times, the earlier you call the better chance you have of getting the particular time that you want.

 Please call or email us.
 When making an appointment we ask for your name, phone number and a credit card number to hold the reservation.
-We do not charge you a deposit.
+There will be a $75.00 non-refundable deposit per person.
 We do have a 48-hour cancellation policy.
-If you cancel your appointment within 48 hours of your appointment time, we reserve the right to charge you a fee of $75 per person.
-If you do not show up for your appointment we will assess a $75 no-show fee per person. **This does not apply if we have bad weather.**
+If you do not show up for your appointment, you will lose your $75 deposit. **This does not apply if we have bad weather.**

 No, we do not provide insurance which covers you for skydiving.
 Because skydiving is considered by the general public to be a high risk sport, medical and liability insurance coverage is not available to the local skydiving facility.
 Because of that, you will have to sign a release, indemnification and covenant-not-to sue agreement before you will be allowed to make your jump.
 Your personal insurance may cover you if there is no exclusion for skydiving.
 Check your policy, or with your insurance agent if you're not sure.